ros2/ros2_documentation/source/index.rst

 This site contains the documentation for ROS 2.
 If you are looking for ROS 1 documentation, check out the `ROS wiki <https://wiki.ros.org>`__.

-If you use ROS 2 in your work, please see :ref:`citation` to cite ROS 2.
+If you use ROS 2 in your work, please see :doc:`Citations <Citations>` to cite ROS 2.

 Getting started
 ---------------